absolomb/absolomb.github.io/_posts/2018-04-18-Metasploit-Linux-x86-chmod-Analysis.md

 int    0x80			; execute chmod()
 ```

 We have a few instructions setting up the chmod() syscall which is defined as 15 in `/usr/include/i386-linux-gnu/asm/unistd_32.h`.
 Once again we can see a CALL instruction which pushes the filename being changed to the stack for later use.
-This is where the start of the garbage looking instructions start.

 ```
 [----------------------------------registers-----------------------------------]